-Move over boring chaffle sandwiches, the Cuban Chaffle is in town!
-Made on my famous sourdough chaffle, this might not be an authentic Cuban Sandwich but it sure is close and it sure is tasty.
+Move over boring chaffle sandwiches, the Cubano Chaffle is in town!
+Made on my famous sourdough chaffle, this might not be an authentic Cubano Sandwich but it sure is close and it sure is tasty.

 The next time you’re staring into the open fridge wondering what to eat, remember this flavor-packed dish, which is one of my favorite keto lunch recipes.